tinymce/tinymce-docs/howto/save_with_Ajax_in_TinyMCE.md

 ---
 layout: default
-title: How-to load/save with Ajax in TinyMCE
+title: Load/Save with Ajax in TinyMCE
 ---

 Saving and loading data with TinyMCE and Ajax is fairly simple.